 Here you find an overview of all the different hikes.

 It’s easy to reach the park by public transport from Seoul.

 How to get there

-Dobongson Station (Line 1 or 7) and walk 10-minute walk from the Weondobong entrance.
+The Dobongson Station (Line 1 or 7) and is just a 10-minute walk from the Weondobong entrance.

 Directions to all entrances are very well explained on the National Park’s website.